07 April 2026

 A scientist’s pursuit of the truth behind the UFO phenomenon

-In my estimation, Professor James Edward McDonald (1920–1971) might be the greatest hero in the history of UFO-investigations.
+In my estimation, Dr James Edward McDonald (1920–1971) might be the greatest hero in the history of UFO-investigations.

-McDonald’s courage in opposing the US government’s official dismissal of the UFO phenomenon as scientifically significant should act as a template for everyone who calls themselves a scientist and/or who claims to be a (sound) sceptic.
+McDonald’s courage in opposing the US government’s dismissal of the UFO issue as scientifically significant should act as a template for everyone who calls themselves a scientist and/or who claims to be a (sound) sceptic.

 James E. McDonald (1920 - 1971), circa 1950.